A Knee MRI Can Diagnose a Torn ACL

 Share this post:

-The Anterior cruciate ligament (ACL) is one of the most common knee ligaments for people to tear.
+The Anterior cruciate ligament (ACL) is one of the most commonly torn knee ligaments.
 If your doctor suspects you have an ACL tear, they will likely recommend a knee MRI to diagnose the issue.
 So you can be a partner in your care, here’s some more information about these tears, their diagnosis, and treatment.

 What is an ACL?